Privacy-Preserving Epidemiological Modeling on Mobile Graphs

-\paragraph*{Participant Communication} A participant in \teename{} requires just 16KB of total communication every simulation step, as indicated in \tab{tab:comm-summary-simstep}, and is independent of the population on which the simulation is done.
+\iffullversion As shown in \tab{tab:comm-summary-simstep}, a participant in \teename{} requires just 16KB of total communication in every simulation step, and this is independent of the population on which the simulation is done.
 This is because each participant will only send and receive infection likelihood messages related to its encounters.
 While the value in the table corresponds to an average of 100 encounters ($\avgencounters{} = 100$), we depict the participants' communication in \fig{fig:plot-encounter} with varied $\avgencounters{}$ ranging from 10 to 500 for a population of 10M.
-Note that a 2-week simulation with $\avgencounters{} = 500$ can be completed by a participant in \teename{} with roughly 1MB of communication.
+Note that a 2-week simulation with $\avgencounters{} = 500$ can be completed by a participant in \teename{} with roughly 1MB of communication. \fi

-Unlike \teename, participant communication in both $\PIRSUMA$ and $\PIRSUMB$ increases for larger populations as the corresponding database size increases.
-The communication, however, is only sub-linear in the database size\footnote{The DB size and communication costs of \pirname{} can be reduced by optimizing the database size by extending the database by only $d + \lambda$ bins, where $d$ is the upper bound of double collisions and $\lambda$ is an error parameter, instead of $10n$ (cf.~\sect{app:agct}).~\cite{pinkas2020psi}}.
-In particular, the participant's communication in $\PIRSUMA$ ranges from 51.63KB to 98.06KB, with the higher cost over \teename{} attributed to the size of DPF keys used in the underlying FSS-PIR scheme~\cite{boyle2016fss}, as discussed in \sect{sec:pirsum}.
-The communication in $\PIRSUMB$, on the other hand, is in the range of 3.5KB for all of the participants size under consideration.
+\iffullversion Unlike \teename, participant communication in both $\PIRSUMA$ and $\PIRSUMB$ increases for larger populations as the corresponding database size increases.
+The communication, however, is only sub-linear in the database size\footnote{DB size of $10n$ and communication costs of \pirname{} can be reduced by optimizing the database size by extending the database by only $d + \lambda$ bins, where $d$ is the upper bound of double collisions and $\lambda$ is an error parameter (cf.~\sect{app:agct} and \cite{pinkas2020psi}).}.

+\else We depict the participants' communication in \fig{fig:plot-encounter} with varied average number of encounters $\avgencounters{}$ ranging from 10 to 500 for a population of 10M.
+The participant communication increases sub-linearly with the database size. \fi \iffullversion In particular, the participant's communication in $\PIRSUMA$ ranges from 51.63KB to 98.06KB, with the higher cost over \teename{} attributed to the size of DPF keys used in the underlying FSS-PIR scheme~\cite{boyle2016fss}, as discussed in \sect{sec:pirsum}. \else In particular, the participant's communication in $\PIRSUMA$ ranges from 51.63KB to 98.06KB. \fi The communication in $\PIRSUMB$, on the other hand, is about 3.5KB for all participant sizes we consider.
 This reduced communication is due to the optimization in $\PIRSUMB$, which offloads the DPF key generation task to the helper server $\mpcserver{0}$ (cf.~\sect{sec:pir-sumB}).
 A participant in $\PIRSUMA$ must communicate approximately 7MB of data for a 2-week simulation for a 10M population with $\avgencounters{} = 500$, whereas it is only 0.25MB in the case of $\PIRSUMB$.